What is CRaC?

-Coordinated Restore at Checkpoint (CRaC) is a JDK project that can start projects - on Linux - with shorter time to first transaction and less time and resources to achieve full code speed.
-CRaC effectively takes a snapshot of the Java process when it is fully warmed up, then uses that snapshot to launch any number of JVMs from this captured state.
-Not all existing Java programs can run without modification as all resources need to be explicitly checkpointed and restored using the CRaC API.
-Popular frameworks like Micronaut and Quarkus support CRaC checkpointing out of the box.
+Coordinated Restore at Checkpoint (CRaC) is a JDK project that allows you to start Java programs with a shorter time to first transaction, combined with less time and resources to achieve full code speed.
+CRaC effectively takes a snapshot of the Java process (checkpoint) when it is fully warmed up, then uses that snapshot to launch any number of JVMs from this captured state.
+Not all existing Java programs can run without modification as all resources - using the CRaC API - need to be explicitly closed before you can create a checkpoint, and these resources must be reinitialized after the restore.
+Popular frameworks like Spring, Micronaut, and Quarkus support CRaC checkpointing out of the box.

-Azul’s ReadyNow! technology, which is part of Prime JVM, offers a solution where the warmup time can be reduced.
-ReadyNow! allows a running application to store all the state of the compiled methods, and even the compiled code itself.
+Azul’s ReadyNow is another technology, which is part of Azul Prime Builds of OpenJDK, to offer warmup time reduction.
+ReadyNow allows a running application to store all the state of the compiled methods, and even the compiled code itself, without changing the application.

 As part of this project, Azul created a proof-of-concept build of JDK 17 to demonstrate the CRaC functionality.
 The results from these first tests were very promising.
 For instance, with a sample Spring Boot application and in a test environment, the time before processing the first operation took roughly four seconds.
 By using a checkpoint of the running, warmed up application, a restore was able to get to the first operation in 40ms.
 That’s two orders of magnitude faster!